D and DR Divisional Instructions

 (Monday, Tuesday, Thursday) Zoom hearings will start at 9:30 AM

-As the Court continues to hold hearings via Zoom, it will be the responsibility of the parties to obtain the recurring zoom information provided on the Court's website.
-Unless Defendant's presence is waived, the attorney shall have their client present with them in their office for the hearing.
+As the Court continues to allow some hearings via Zoom as a courtesy, it will be the responsibility of the parties to obtain the recurring zoom information provided on the Court's website.
+Unless Defendant's presence is waived, the attorney shall also have their client present with them.

 Civil Infraction Trials